UHM-Cyber-Defense/UHMCyberDefense/README.md

 ### Ken Townsend

 - Making even simple games is hard, even with an SDK to do all the heavy lifting.
-- One challenge was to findout what we can make secure
+- One challenge was to find out what we can make secure
 - Another was getting our application to the point where we could work on the security aspect.
 - Even though the C# scripting was pretty simple in the end, figuring out what worked and how in Unity took time.
 - Checking and rechecking how it all connected in Unity to avoid small mistakes was tedious.